 Your Itinerary

 Jambo!
 Welcome to Kenya.
-Your adventure begins with a welcome meeting at 6 pm, and you can arrive at any time as there are no activities planned until this important briefing.
-If you arrive early, perhaps head out and explore the National Museum of Kenya, the Karen Blixen Museum or the highly recommended Bomas of Kenya, where traditional homesteads of several Kenyan tribes are displayed in an outdoor village.
+Your adventure begins with a welcome meeting at 6 pm in Nairobi.
+If you arrive early, you can head out and explore the National Museum of Kenya, the Karen Blixen Museum or the highly recommended Bomas of Kenya, where traditional homesteads of several Kenyan tribes are displayed in an outdoor village.
+Tonight, why not ask your leader for local dinner recommendations and head out to get to know your fellow travellers.

 Day 2: Amboseli National Park

 Today, you'll board your overland vehicle bound for Amboseli National Park.
-The park covers an area of about 392 square km and is home to the largest population of African elephants in Kenya, and is known for large tuskers.
-If you're lucky to visit on a clear day, you'll be treated to exquisite views of Mt Kilimanjaro.
-When you arrive, you'll set off on a game drive to explore the park and discover the wildlife that call this place home.
+The park covers an area of about 392 square kilometres and is home to the largest population of African elephants in Kenya, many of which are ‘big tuskers’ (elephants with large tusks).
+You may even spot a ‘super tusker’ – a male bull elephant with tusks that weigh over 45 kg each, usually so long they scrape the ground.
+If you're lucky to visit on a clear day, you'll be treated to amazing views of Mt Kilimanjaro.
+When you arrive, you'll set off on a game drive in your overland vehicle to explore the park and discover the wildlife that calls this place home.

 This morning, depart early for Mto wa Mbu in your overland truck.
 Today includes a border crossing from Kenya into Tanzania, so be sure to have your passport handy.
 While you're on the road, there will be a stop at an ATM and a market or shop to stock up on any supplies you might need for the coming days.
 Arrive in Mto wa Mbu and acquaint yourself with this delightful small village – it's a fascinating snapshot of small-town African life, situated well off the tourist trail.
 Later, join the local community for a guided afternoon stroll around the farming areas, milling machine and local homes before enjoying a traditional meal for dinner.
 Your campsite this evening is located in Mto wa Mbu.

-Rise and shine early, and head out to the wide-open plains of the Serengeti.
-The Serengeti landscapes see myriad colours during the year – green after the rains, brown and burnt in the dry season – but one thing is a constant: this never-ending landscape is home to thousands upon thousands of animals travelling as herds across the plains.
-This region gets its name from the local Maasai word ‘siringet’, meaning the place where the land moves on forever, and you’ll begin to understand why on your overland vehicle game drive today.
-Enjoy a picnic lunch, then head to your campsite, which is located within the park itself!
-At night, listen out for the sounds of nocturnal animals as you drift off to sleep.
+Rise and shine early today before entering the Ngorongoro Conservation area.
+When you arrive at the crater, swap your overland vehicle for open roof 4WDs.
+Take in the spectacular views from the crater's rim as you make your way to the bottom, where animals roam the lakes, rivers, woodlands and hills.
+The animals here are less wary of humans and vehicles, and as a result, it's easier to watch them up close.
+Keep an eye out for wildebeest, lion, zebra, cheetah, buffalo, gazelle and the endangered black rhino.
+Later, head to the wide-open plains of the Serengeti.
+The Serengeti landscapes see a huge contrast of colours during the year – green after the rains, brown and burnt in the dry season.
+The never-ending landscape is home to thousands of animals travelling as herds across the plains.
+This region gets its name from the local Maasai word ‘siringet’, meaning the place where the land moves on forever.
+Enjoy a picnic lunch, then head to your campsite within the park.
+Tonight, listen out for the sounds of nocturnal animals as you drift to sleep.

 Day 5: Serengeti National Park

-Today is a free day to relax or explore as you please.
+Today is a free day to relax or explore at your own pace.
 You might like to head to a local coffee plantation or take an optional game drive in Lake Manyara National Park.
-Perhaps opt for a hike through the Ngorongoro Reserve Forest to the Elephant Caves - a great way to stretch your legs after a few days of overland travel.
+Maybe opt for a hike through the Ngorongoro Reserve Forest to the Elephant Caves – a great way to stretch your legs after a few days of overland travel.
 You'll hike through the Ngorongoro rainforest as your local guide explains the ins and outs of the area and points out interesting animal tracks and footprints.
 Marvel at the wild landscape and spot beautiful birdlife as you walk.

 Bidding farewell to your truck and crew, this morning you'll make your way back to Arusha where will catch a morning shuttle bus from Arusha to Moshi in the foothills (1300 m) of Mt Kilimanjaro.
 This section of the trip is unaccompanied by a leader.
 The shuttle departs from the Impala hotel at around 9 am once your group drops you off.
 In the early evening there is a full briefing and kit inspection by an experienced Kilimanjaro climber.

-Meet your guides and porters after breakfast and take the opportunity to organise your gear before setting off to the Machame Gate – the south western entrance to the Mt Kilimanjaro National Park.
+Meet your guides and porters after breakfast this morning, then take the opportunity to organise your gear before setting off to the Machame Gate – the south-western entrance to the Mt Kilimanjaro National Park.
 On the way, stop into one of the clothes lending offices of Kilimanjaro Porters Assistance Projects and learn how their program, supported by the Intrepid Foundation, is assisting porters.
-Begin your hike around lunch time, starting with a pleasant stroll through the rainforest, where many species of brightly coloured birds can be seen.
-Set up camp at Machame in the mid-afternoon ready for your first night on Kilimanjaro.
-The huts fell into disrepair some years ago, so with the help of the porters you will set up tents for the night.
-Enjoy an evening meal prepared by the porters and savour the first night of sleeping outdoors.
+Begin your hike around lunch time, starting with a stroll through the rainforest, looking out for some of the many brightly coloured birds here.
+Set up camp at Machame in the mid-afternoon, ready for your first night on Kilimanjaro!
+The huts fell into disrepair some years ago, so with the help of the porters, you’ll be setting up tents for the night.
+Tonight, enjoy a meal prepared by the porters and savour the first night of sleeping outdoors.

 Your second day on the mountain takes you out of the rainforest and up a steep ridge into moor land.
 Watch as the vegetation grows sparser as you ascend along the path to the Shira Plateau – soon, several distinct species, including the giant groundsel and lobelia, will be the only plants dominating the harsh landscape.
 Spend the night camping on the edge of the plateau and be treated to a golden sunset over the snow-dusted peaks of Kibo.

-Enjoy a fantastic walk as you continue through the rolling landscape and deep river valleys.
-The undulating landscape offers a great chance to acclimatise and as you ascend to the more rugged areas of the mountain, there are great views of the Kibo Massif and its magnificent surrounds.
-Tonight is spent at Barranco Camp.
+After breakfast today, enjoy a fantastic walk as you continue through the rolling landscape and deep river valleys, stopping for a packed lunch along the way.
+The undulating land here offers a great chance to acclimatise and as you ascend to the more rugged areas of the mountain, there are great views of the Kibo Massif and its scenic surroundings.
+Tonight, you’ll sleep at Barranco Camp.

+Have breakfast together at Barranco Camp this morning, then begin today’s hike.
 From Karanga, head up to the intersection of the South Circuit and the Mweka route where you’ll start climbing up a ridge to Barafu Hut.
-Barafu is Swahili for ‘ice’ – it can be very cold here at night!
-You should arrive at Barafu around late lunchtime, allowing plenty of time to rest before the final summit attempt very early tomorrow morning.
+Barafu is Swahili for ‘ice’ – as the name suggests, it can be very cold here at night!
+You should arrive at Barafu around lunchtime, allowing plenty of time to rest before the final summit attempt very early tomorrow morning.

 Day 14: Uhuru Peak / Millennium Camp or Mweka Camp

-Today you’ll continue to descend the mountain, traversing alpine meadows and rainforest to the Mweka park gate.
-Enjoy some lunch after checking out of the park and then transport back to the hotel for a relaxing shower – a real treat after the physical exertions of the last few days!
-Tonight, gather with your trekking companions for a meal, sharing your experiences of the past six days on the mountain.
+Today, you’ll continue to descend the mountain, traversing alpine meadows and rainforest to the Mweka park gate.
+When you arrive, have some lunch after checking out of the park and then transport back to the hotel for a relaxing shower – a real treat after the physical exertions of the last few days!
+Tonight, gather with your trekking companions for dinner, sharing your experiences of the past six days on the mountain.

 With no activities or trekking planned for today, you are free to depart at any time.
 Transfers to Kilimanjaro Airport or a shuttle to Nairobi can be arranged locally – please speak to your leader at your welcome meeting if you wish to organise this.